 In accordance with SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities," we recognize all derivatives on the balance sheet at fair value.
-Derivatives that are not hedges must be adjusted to fair value through income.
+Derivatives that are not hedges must be adjusted to fair value through earnings.
 If a derivative is a hedge, depending on the nature of the hedge, changes in the fair value of the derivative will either be offset against the change in fair value of the hedged asset, liability, or firm commitment through earnings, or recognized in other comprehensive income until the hedged item is recognized in earnings.
 The ineffective portion of a derivative's change in fair value will be immediately recognized in earnings.
 SFAS No. 133 may increase or decrease reported net income and stockholders' equity prospectively, depending on future levels of interest rates and other variables affecting the fair values of derivative instruments and hedged items, but will have no effect on cash flows.

-The following table summarizes the notional and fair value of our derivative financial instruments at June 30, 2007.
+The following table summarizes the notional and fair value of our derivative financial instruments at March 31, 2008.
 The notional value is an indication of the extent of our involvement in these instruments at that time, but does not represent exposure to credit, interest rate or market risks (in thousands).

-Notional Value Strike Rate Effective Date Expiration Date Fair Value Interest Rate Swap \$ 100,000 4.650% 5/2006 12/2008 \$ 805 Interest Rate Swap \$ 60,000 4.364% 1/2007 5/2010 \$ 1388 Interest Rate Cap \$ 12,580 6.600% 8/2005 9/2007 \$ Interest Rate Cap \$ 112,700 6.000% 7/2006 8/2008 \$ 4 Interest Rate Cap \$ 192,500 6.000% 6/2007 1/2008 \$ Interest Rate Cap \$ 128,000 6.000% 1/2007 2/2009 \$ 37 or losses in Accumulated Other Comprehensive Income of \$9.3 million, including a gain of approximately \$7.2 million from the settlement of a forward swap, which is being amortized over the ten-year term of the related mortgage obligation from December 2003.
+Notional Value Strike Rate Effective Date Expiration Date Fair Value Interest Rate Swap \$ 100,000 4.650% 5/2006 12/2008 \$ (1,760) Interest Rate Swap \$ 60,000 4.364% 1/2007 5/2010 \$ (2,478) Interest Rate Cap \$ 112,700 6.000% 7/2006 8/2008 \$ Interest Rate Cap \$ 192,500 6.000% 6/2007 1/2008 \$ Interest Rate Cap \$ 128,000 6.000% 1/2007 2/2009 \$

+On March 31, 2008, the derivative instruments were reported as an obligation at their fair value of approximately \$4.2 million.
+This is included in Other Liabilities on the consolidated balance sheet at March 31, 2008.
+Offsetting adjustments are represented as deferred gains or losses in Accumulated Other Comprehensive Income of \$2.1 million, including a gain of approximately \$7.2 million from the settlement of a forward swap, which is being amortized over the ten-year term of the related mortgage obligation from December 2003.
 Currently, all of our derivative instruments are designated as effective hedging instruments.